 The terms of office for all Directors are subject to retirement by rotation and re-election at the AGM in accordance with the Bye-laws.
-In accordance with Bye-Law 113(A) of the Bye-laws, Ms. Chan Mei Yan and Ms. Ma Yin Fan will retire at the forthcoming AGM and being eligible, offer themselves for re-election at the forthcoming AGM.
-In accordance with Bye-Law 117 of the Bye-laws, Mr. Lee Hung Yuen, Ms. Guo Yanchun, Mr. Chen Huaiyuan and Mr. Lam King will retire at the forthcoming AGM and being eligible, offer themselves for re-election at the forthcoming AGM.
+In accordance with Bye-Law 113(A) of the Bye-laws, Mr. Chen Huaiyuan will retire at the forthcoming AGM and being eligible, offer himself for re-election at the forthcoming AGM.
+In accordance with Bye-Law 117 of the Bye-laws, each of Mr. Huang Bin, Mr. Xu Lin, Mr. Ning Fong and Ms. Wan Yuk Ling shall hold office only until the first annual general meeting of the Company after his/her appointment and shall then be eligible to offer themselves for re-election at the forthcoming AGM.

-The Company has received the confirmations of independence from Mr. Xu Yanfa, Ms. Ma Yin Fan, Ms. Yan Yan and Mr. Lam King pursuant to Rule 3.13 of the Listing Rules on the Stock Exchange and in the opinion of the Directors having regard to the assessment of their independence by the Nomination Committee, they remain to be considered as independent.
+The Company has received the confirmations of independence from Mr. Hung Hoi Ming Raymond, Mr. Ning Fong and Ms. Wan Yuk Ling pursuant to Rule 3.13 of the Listing Rules and in the opinion of the Directors having regard to the assessment of their independence by the Nomination Committee, they remain to be considered as independent.